The Ultimate In Birding Tours

 • The fantastic, butterfly-like Wallcreeper, usually easy to see on this tour

-• Breeding Green and Barred Warblers, Mountain Chiffchaffs and Semicollared Flycatchers
+• Breeding Green Warblers, Mountain Chiffchaffs and Semicollared Flycatchers

 • Delightful 'Mediterranean Spring' birding colour, with bee-eaters, rollers, hoopoes and Golden Orioles!